Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Methods

-To obtain an aggregate affinity score between a pair of RNA nodes across all $K$ similarity values, we utilized a modified version of the Gower's Similarity score \cite{gower1971general}.
-For each RNA-RNA pair, Gower's similarity aggregates similarity scores across all the annotation features and perform a weighted average.
-Typically, a similarity score for a pair of RNA nodes that do not have any associated annotation would be considered a $0$, but in this study, we remove these null pairwise similarity from consideration.
-Thus, Gower's similarity will only aggregate the available pairwise similarity scores from annotations that exist between both nodes to compute the average.
-The Gower's similarity score is computed between all pairs of RNA nodes, and the resulting pairwise affinity matrix is $\mathbf{S}$, where entries $S_{ij}=\sum_k^{K_{ij}}{ s^k_{ij}}/{|K_{ij}|} $ with $K_{ij}$ being the set of attribute types present in both RNA nodes $v_i$ and $v_j$.
-The entries $S_{ij}$ will then be selected as edge weights $e^u_{ij}$ that represent the functional similarity edges between node.
+After computing for all pairs of RNA nodes, the resulting pairwise affinity matrix is $\mathbf{S}$ where entries $S_{ij}=\sum_k^{K_{ij}}{ s^k_{ij}}/{|K_{ij}|} $ with $K_{ij}$ being the set of attribute types present in both RNA nodes $v_i$ and $v_j$.
+The entries $S_{ij}$ will then be selected as edge weights $e^u_{ij}$ that represent the functional similarity edges between nodes.
 Since our model currently only considers unweighted binary edges, we selected undirected edges to have an affinity score close to $1.0$, or higher than a chosen hard-threshold, to be considered as a positive edge.
 In our experiments, the hard-threshold was arbitrarily chosen where the number of positive affinity edges covers no more than $0.1\%$ sparsity of the entire affinity matrix.
-We also utilize the set of undirected affinity edges with a weight close to $0$, indicating a negative edge that suggests functional dissimilarity between a pair of RNA nodes.
+We also utilize the set of undirected affinity edges with $0.0$ weight, indicating a negative edge that suggests functional dissimilarity.